Learn

 Many novice traders struggle with uncertainty and emotional bias when deploying new trading ideas.
 The goal is to minimize guesswork and maximize confidence through objective proof from historical market behavior.
 Backtesting acts as a data-driven validation tool that quantifies a strategy’s viability, helping traders and investors improve their performance, manage risks, and optimize portfolios.

-Definition: Backtesting is the process of applying trading strategies or ideas to historical market data to assess their potential effectiveness and profitability before live execution.
+Definition: Backtesting is the process of applying trading strategies or ideas to historical market data to assess their potential effectiveness and before live execution.

 What is Backtesting?
 Clear Definition & Core Concepts